 WHAT IS “THE MOTHER”?

 Aren’t I the mother of the kombucha, you may ask?
 Well yes but also no, not really.
 “The Mother” is the only name I knew for a long time and it’s a nickname for the culture or SCOBY (symbiotic culture of bacteria and yeast).
-The mother is the mushroom-like substance I mentioned early that forms at the top of the tea.
-It’s chock full of microorganisms that take in the sugar and tea and leave you with a delicious, healthy fermented tea.
+The mother is the mushroom-like substance I mentioned early that forms at the top of the tea while you’re brewing

 FUN FACT: The Mother also acts as a seal in your container to aid in “first fermentation”, and we’ll go over what the heck that is right now.